top of page

 • LinkedIn

-I am an Assistant Professor of Strategy (Senior Lecturer, Tenure-Track) at the Coller School of Management of Tel-Aviv University, Israel.
-I research about managerial strategy, technology and innovation, corporate and public scientific research, markets for technology, and knowledge spillovers.
-More specifically, my research focuses on organizing scientific discovery for innovation inside R&D firms.
-As part of my research initiatives, I compile open-source large-scale firm-level datasets.
-My research has been featured in top academic journals, including American Economic Review, and Research Policy.
+I am an Assistant Professor of Innovation and New Ventures (Senior Lecturer, Tenure-Track) at the Coller School of Management of Tel-Aviv University, Israel.
+I conduct research related to managerial strategy, technology and innovation, corporate and public scientific research, markets for technology, and knowledge spillovers.
+More specifically, my research focuses on the commercialization and organization of scientific discovery.
+As part of my research initiatives, I compile open-source large-scale firm-level datasets on innovation.
+My research has been featured in top academic journals, including the American Economic Review and Research Policy.
 I received my PhD in Business Administration (Strategy) from Duke University’s Fuqua School of Business.
-I was the 2020-2021 recipient of Fuqua's School of Business Best Dissertation Award.
+I was the recipient of the 2020-2021 Fuqua School of Business's Best Dissertation Award.
 I earned an MBA from the Hebrew University of Jerusalem, and a B.A. in Economics from Tel-Aviv University.
-Prior to academia, I worked in the Banking Industry and was an Economic Consultant in the Ministry of Defense Budget Department, Israel.
+Prior to entering academia, I worked in the Banking Industry and served as an economic consultant in the Ministry of Defense's Budget Department in Israel.
 I am a co-founder of Fuqua-STAGE (Society to Advance Gender Equality in Business Academia) and an advocate for women in STEM.

 Anchor 1